kingparra/d426/notes/04_-_database_design.rst

 data can be uniquely identified.
 All of these things help ensure that there are no data modifications that accidentally violate data integerity.

 Data modifications that violate integrity are called **anomolies**.
+Anomalies occur when redundant data creates inconsistencies during insertion, updating, or deletion.
 Some different types of anomolies include insertion anomaly, update anomaly, and deletion anomaly.

 First normal form (1NF)
 ^^^^^^^^^^^^^^^^^^^^^^^